lipemat/js-boilerplate/README.md

 This is useful when you have often reused overrides to support a particular library.
 [Here is an example](https://github.com/lipemat/js-boilerplate-gutenberg)

 ### Testing
-To use the built in testing, copy the following items from `templates` into your project root:
+To use the built-in testing, copy the following items from `templates` into your project root:
 1. `jest.config.js`
 2. `tests`